AlexiaDelorme/project-cookbook/README.md

     - [Tutorial 1](https://pythonhosted.org/Flask-paginate/)
     - [Tutorial 2](https://www.codementor.io/@arpitbhayani/fast-and-efficient-pagination-in-mongodb-9095flbqr)
 - Tutors at Code Institute
     - **Xavier** for helping me with the explore function to sort recipes according to user’s inputs in the form.
-Credit for the code is stated in my app.py.
+Credit for the code is stated in my app.py file.
-    - **Michael** and **Stephen** for helping me setting a sweet alert 2-tier confirmation when the user wants to delete a recipe.
+    - **Michael** and **Stephen** for helping me setting a sweet alert two-tier confirmation when the user wants to delete a recipe.

 <a name="ack"/>

 ### Acknowledgements
-- My code institute mentor for his patience.
+- My Code Institute mentor, Nishant Kumar, for his patience and great support throughout this project!
-- My sister for her contribution to the content of this website with her delicious recipes!
+- My sister for her contribution to the content of this website with her delicious recipes.
 - Ella from [Deliciously Ella](https://deliciouslyella.com/) for being such an inspiration both as a cook, entrepreneur and as a person!
 Her website is also so fantastic and really helped me getting some inspiration!
+- I also want to deeply thank the entire team of tutors at Code Institute for their never-ending support throughout this project.
+I also want to thank the following tutors who shared with me their project.
+It really helped me get some inspiration, organize my code better, and create an efficient testing procedure!
+    - [Anna](https://github.com/AJGreaves): the repository of her third milestone project can be found [here](https://github.com/AJGreaves/thehouseofmouse).
+    - [Tim](https://github.com/TravelTimN): the repository of his third milestone project can be found [here](https://github.com/TravelTimN/ci-milestone04-dcd).